QuanEstimation: An open-source toolkit for quantum parameter estimation: Measurement optimization

 Measurement is critical in quantum parameter estimation~\cite{Yu2021,Rath2021,Zhang2020,XuL2021}.
 On one hand, all asymptotic bounds require some optimal measurements to attain if it is attainable, and hence the search of optimal measurements is a natural requirement in theory to approach the ultimate precision limit.
 On the other hand, the choice of measurements is usually limited in practice, and how to find conditioned optimal measurements with the practical measurements in hand is an important step towards the design of a realizable scheme.
 QuanEstimation includes the optimization of measurements for several scenarios.
 The first one is the optimization of rank-one projective measurements.
 A set of projective measurements $\{\Pi_i\}$ satisfies $\Pi_i\Pi_j=\Pi_i\delta_{ij}$ and $\sum_i\Pi_i=\openone$, and it can be rewritten into $\{|\phi_i\rangle\langle\phi_i|\}$ with $\{|\phi_i\rangle\}$ an orthonormal basis in the Hilbert space.
 In this way, the optimization of rank-one projective measurement is equivalent to identifying the optimal basis, which can be realized using PSO and DE in QuanEstimation.
 In this case the automatic differentiation is not working very well due to the Gram-Schmidt orthogonalization procedure after the update of $\{|\phi_i\rangle\}$ according to the gradients.
 In some cases, the realizable measurement has to be limited in the linear combination of a given set of POVM, hence, the second scenario is to find the optimal linear combination of an input measurement.
 Moreover, in some cases the measurement $\{\Pi_i\}$ has to be fixed, but an arbitrary unitary operation can be invoked before performing the measurement, which is equivalent to a new measurement $\{U\Pi_i U^{\dagger}\}$.
 Based on this, the third scenario is to find the optimal rotated measurement of an input measurement.

-The codes in QuanEstimation for the execution of measurement optimization are as follows:
+The code in QuanEstimation for the execution of measurement optimization are as follows:

 In the case that the parameterization is described by the Kraus operators, replace {\codefont m.dynamics()} with the code {\codefont m.Kraus(rho0,K,dK)}.
 The optimization method can be adjusted via {\codefont method=" "} and corresponding parameters can be set via {\codefont **kwargs}.
-The available optimization methods and corresponding default parameter settings are given in Table~\ref{table:MeasOpt_paras}.
+The available optimization methods and corresponding default parameter settings are given in Table~\ref{table:MeasOpt_paras}. {\codefont dyn\_method="ode"} is also available here to invoke ODE for soloving the dynamics, except the case that {\codefont method="AD"} is applied.
 Two files "f.csv" and "measurements.csv" will be generated at the end of the program.
 When {\codefont savefile=True}, the measurements obtained in all episodes will be saved in "measurements.csv".